equinor/ert/README.md

 Then the `ert` gui should come up and you can press the `Run simulations` button.
 In addition to the gui there is a simple text interface which can be invoked with the `--text` option.

+## Configuration

+### The `site_config` file
+As part of the installation process ERT will install a file called `site-config` in `share/ert/site-config`; when ert starts this file will be loaded before the users personal config file.
+For more extensive use of `ert` it might be beneficial to customize the `site-config` file to your personal site.

+To customize, you need to set the environment variable `ERT_SITE_CONFIG` to point to an alternative file that will be used.

+### 6.2 Forward models

+ERT contains basic functionality for forward models to run the reservoir simulators Eclipse/flow and the geomodelling program RMS.
+Exactly how these programs depend on the setup on your site and you must make some modifications to two files installed with ERT:

+#### 6.2.1.
+Eclipse/flow configuration

+In the Python distribution installed by ERT there is a file `res/fm/ecl/ecl_config.yml` which is used to configure the eclipse/flow versions are available at the location.
+You can provide an alternative configuration file by setting the environment variable `ECL_SITE_CONFIG`.

+#### 6.2.2.
+RMS configuration

+In the Python distribution installed by ERT there is a file:
+`res/fm/rms/rms_config.yml` which contains some site specific RMS configuration.
+You should provide an alternative file with your local path to the `rms` wrapper script supplied by _Roxar_ by setting the environment variable `RMS_SITE_CONFIG` to point to the alternative file.